-This is the time of year when RVers start planning for the upcoming RV travel season.
-With that in mind, RVBasics Yahoo group member Dick offers these tips:
+Tips for RVing to Alaska.
+Winter is the time of year when many RVers start planning for the upcoming RV travel season.

-- A must book is the The Milepost 2009: Alaska Travel Planner available from Amazon.com.
-Gives you mile by mile locations of campgrounds, rest stops, fuel, attractions, you name it of all major and some minor roads of Canada and Alaska.
-When on last years 81 day 12,806 mile summer trip through the US, Canada and Alaska it was used every day as a guide of where to go and what to do.
+- A must-have book is The MILEPOST 2022: Alaska Travel Planner, available from Amazon.com.
+It gives you mile-by-mile locations of campgrounds, rest stops, fuel, attractions, and all major and some minor roads of Canada and Alaska.

-- I assume you will have Passports.
-For the pets you will need current Health Certificates and current rabbis documentation.
-Also make sure you have a current list of any medications for anyone including the pets.
-Besides a current drivers license, you will also need proof of insurance in Canada which is a card you can get from your current stateside insurance company at no charge.
+- You will need to have your Passports.
+You will require current Health Certificates and rabbis’ documentation for the pets.
+Also, ensure you have a current list of medications for anyone, including pets.
+Besides a current driver’s license, you will also need proof of insurance in Canada, a card you can get from your current stateside insurance company at no charge.

-- Most all credit card companies are now charging a 3% foreign transaction fee for any charges made outside the US or its territories.
-So any charges you make in Canada may be subject to that fee when you go to pay your monthly credit card bill.
+- Most all credit card companies are now charging a foreign transaction fee for any charges made outside the US or its territories.
+So any charges made in Canada may be subject to that fee when you pay your monthly credit card bill.
 You will not see that charge at the point of sale.
 Only when you get your statement will you see the charge.
 Call your credit card company and ask.